-While packing the car on Monday night I told the girls we’d have to leave about nine the next morning, but I really need to start factoring in the getting all the last-minute stuff together.
-We left at ten thirty, on a showery and windy morning.
+While packing the car on Monday night I told the girls we’d have to leave about nine the next morning.
+I really need to start factoring in the getting all the last-minute stuff together.
+We finally left at ten thirty on a showery and windy morning.

 If you want it to rain somewhere, all you have to do is invite me.
 Thankfully the skies had started to clear by the time we almost rushed right through Penwortham and I spotted the corrugated statue of a man and a camel.
 Penwortham is one of a chain of towns you pass through on the way up the Clare Valley.
 A land where rusty autumn vineyards crowd in and around woody green hills and chimneys wisp smoke into the clear air.
 I’ve written about John Horrocks and his camel before.
 He was a pioneer explorer of the mid and far north of SA, and the first white man to settle in the area.
 While on expedition and preparing to shoot a bird for his collection, his camel moved and Horrocks was injured by his own rifle.
 The first camel to reach Australia was a hard worker and lucky to survive the long voyage, but was shot at Horrocks request before he succumbed to his injuries in Penwortham.

 Not many shops are open out here on a public holiday.